 Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 Rainey Street has changed more in the last two years than in the previous decade.
-Two massive towers — 700 River St (43 stories, opened 2024) and Paseo (48 stories, opened 2025) added nearly 900 new units to a street that already had three towers and a mid-rise.
-I’ve toured every building on this street multiple times, and the competition for tenants right now is working in your favor.
+Two massive towers — 700 River St (43 stories, opened 2024) and Paseo (48 stories, opened 2025) — dropped nearly 900 new units onto a street that already had three towers and a mid-rise.
+I’ve toured every building on this street multiple times, and right now the competition between them is good news for you.

 Six rental communities.
-All high-rises.
 Studios start at $1,649+.
 Here’s what I actually think about each one.

 What You’ll Pay on Rainey Street